Sythenz/LiveUpdateForSlate/README.md

 alt="Using Live Update for Slate" width="240" height="180" border="10" /></a>
 ###### Click the video above to an example of how it works.

-This tool is provided as is, and is hella simple, feel free to make improvements as PRs!
+This tool is provided as is, and is hella simple, feel free to make improvements as PRs! <br />
 Special thanks to Nick Darnell for the code assist!

 Alessa ❤️